 Background

-In 2019, the updated 2019 Vision Plan for the Asian American Resource Center was adopted by Austin City Council.
-By early 2022, the Phase 2 project team began implementing parts of the plan, including the addition of a live performance theater, which included support spaces, a multipurpose room, and art gallery.
-However, following schematic design and cost estimation, it became evident that the available funds were insufficient to cover the full cost of these additions.
-As a result, the project has shifted focus to another component of the Phase 2 Plan: a pavilion.
-The pavilion aims to provide additional space where Austin's diverse Asian American communities can share their culture and access life-enriching opportunities.
+In 2019, the updated Vision Plan for the Asian American Resource Center was adopted by the Austin City Council.
+By early 2022, the Phase 2 project team began implementing parts of the plan, including the addition of a live performance theater, support spaces, a multipurpose room, and an art gallery.
+However, following Schematic Design and cost estimation, it became evident that the available funds were insufficient to cover the full cost of these additions.
+As a result, in early 2024, the project shifted focus to another component of the Phase 2 Plan: a pavilion.
+This pavilion aims to provide additional space where Austin's diverse Asian American communities can share their culture and access life-enriching opportunities.
+The Performing Arts Center design remains on hold pending future funding.

 Project Description